-28. Local procurement strategies and modalities should be integrated into the design and implementation of every CSP, especially in countries for which WFP procures significant quantities of food.
-This will ensure alignment between procurement and programmes and will also foster the integration of the various WFP initiatives that contribute to improving smallholders' livelihoods and strengthening food systems (for example smallholder agriculture).

-market support, post-harvest loss programmes, home-grown school feeding, food assistance for assets.).
-Through leveraging of the comparative advantages of these initiatives and the expertise and knowledge that they create, such programme integration allows WFP to strengthen its contribution to the attainment of zero hunger.
+- 26. Local and regional procurement strategies and modalities should be integrated into the design and implementation of CSPs when relevant, especially in countries in which WFP procures or is planning to procure significant quantities of food over time.
+This will ensure alignment between procurement and programmes and will also foster the integration of various WFP initiatives that contribute to improving smallholders' livelihoods and strengthening food systems.
+Through leveraging of the comparative advantages of these initiatives and the expertise and knowledge that they create, such programme integration allows WFP to strengthen its contribution to the attainment of zero hunger. - 27.
+In particular, integration can be fostered in the following programme areas: - Nutrition.
+Effective links can be established to a range of nutrition-specific and nutrition-sensitive interventions, including local food fortification and biofortification, and the increased production of and demand for nutritious foods to promote healthy diets.
+Opportunities for integration also arise from the use of procurement to increase demand for more diversified local food products through working with local food processors in order to produce more nutritious products that enhance the market availability of and access to nutritious foods and the production of SNF for supplying nutrition programmes where needed.

-- 29. In particular, integration can be fostered in the following programme areas: - Nutrition.
-Effective links can be established to a range of nutrition-sensitive interventions, especially related to local food fortification (including biofortification) activities aimed at increasing markets for local products while promoting dietary diversity.
-Opportunities for integration also arise from the use of procurement to increase demand for more diverse local food products and from work with local food processors to produce more nutritious products. - Resilience.
-Complementary interventions that link efforts to empower smallholders in the creation of productive assets, such as roads to markets and irrigation systems, to efforts to boost demand for smallholders' produce makes smallholders' work more profitable and resistant to shocks, thus reinforcing their capacity to produce high-quality products in sufficient quantities. - Income and livelihoods.
-The stable demand provided by WFP's purchases combined with innovative local procurement contracts provide opportunities for increasing the incomes of smallholders.
-These tools can be linked to complementary interventions implemented by WFP and partners that contribute to enhanced livelihoods and improve food systems. - ➢ Gender.
+- Resilience.
+Interventions that empower smallholders in the creation of productive assets such as roads to markets and irrigation systems as a way of promoting climate-smart agriculture and engagement in integrated risk management23 can be complemented by local food procurement to boost demand for smallholders' produce, making smallholders' work more profitable and resistant to shocks, thus reinforcing their capacity to produce high-quality products in sufficient quantities. - Income and livelihoods.
+The stable demand provided by WFP's purchases combined with innovative local food procurement contracts provide opportunities for increasing the incomes of smallholders.
+These tools can be linked to complementary interventions implemented by WFP and partners that contribute to enhanced livelihoods and improve food systems. - Gender.
 The use of a gender-transformative approach when planning complementary activities encourages the participation of women farmers and empowers them, including by addressing the root causes of inequality that limit women's potential.
 Examples of such gender-transformative activities include enhancing access to affordable credit.